 This biography is an expansion of one written by Sean Lahman which appeared in Tom Simon, ed., Deadball Stars of the National League (Washington, D.C.: Brassey’s, Inc., 2004).

-2 Deaf Sports Review, Kimberley Dawson, Winter 1993 and File on Dummy Taylor, Baseball Hall of Fame, Cooperstown, New York.
+2 Kimberley Dawson, Deaf Sports Review, Winter 1993, and Dummy Taylor Player File, National Baseball Hall of Fame, Cooperstown, New York.

 6 Sean Lahman, “Dummy Taylor,” in Tom Simon, ed., Deadball Stars of the National League (Washington, D.C.: Brassey’s, Inc., 2004).